A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Implications and discussion

 \section{Implications and discussion}

-We now present and discuss the main implications of our nebular luminosity functions.
-We first use it to estimate the ionising photon budget produced by our galaxies, and then we infer the cosmic star formation rate at high redshift ($z \sim 7-9$), where measurements of \ha\ are not feasible anymore with NIRCam.
+We now present and discuss the main implications of our nebular LFs.
+We first use them to estimate the ionising photon budget produced by our galaxies, and then we infer the cosmic star formation rate at high redshift ($z \sim 7-9$), where measurements of \ha\ are not feasible anymore with NIRCam.
 All of the following will assume the Eq.~\ref{eq:varying_oiii_hb_ratio} function for the $\Rthree$ ratio.